 Patients who do not require surgical debridement initially can be treated empirically with a trial of empiric intravenous antibiotics which are later tailored to the results of blood cultures.
 If patients fail to improve from a clinical and laboratory standpoint after 48-72 hours of empiric IV antibiotic therapy, repeat imaging and surgical debridement are indicated (Figure 2).

-Antibiotics are typically continued for 4 to 6 weeks in total assuming clinical improvement and resolution of inflammatory markers.
-The timing of transition from IV to oral antibiotics is controversial, however it is often feasible to make this transition after seven days of IV antibiotics.
+Antibiotics are typically continued for four to six weeks in total assuming clinical improvement and resolution of inflammatory markers.
+The timing of transition from IV to oral antibiotics is controversial, however it is often feasible to make this transition after several days, provided the patient is clinically improved.

 If acute osteomyelitis is not treated, it can develop into chronic osteomyelitis and cause destruction of bone as well as extension of the infection to surrounding tissues.

-With appropriate treatment, the patient's clinical exam should normalize over 6 to 12 weeks.
+With appropriate treatment, the patient's clinical exam should normalize over six to twelve weeks.
 Skeletally immature patients with a history of osteomyelitis near the ends of long bones should be monitored long term for signs of physeal arrest.
 Other potential complications of osteomyelitis include venous thromboembolic disease, pathologic fracture, and avascular necrosis.

 Septic arthritis is an infection of a joint.
 It occurs most commonly in the large joints of the lower extremities, such as the knees and hips, however it can occur in other locations as well.